 General shipping instructions

-After you have packed your starting materials safely inside a cardboard box, you can prepare your shipping box.
+After you have packed your starting materials safely inside a cardboard box, you can prepare your shipping box, and you can get information for this from experienced shipping companies like King city forwarding.

 Place the small cardboard box containing your starting materials inside the Styrofoam carton and position the dry ice around it (see below for guidelines on dry ice usage).